lukeed/taskr/docs/README.md

 ## _Flyfiles_

-Similar to other build systems, _Fly_ reads a Flyfile to load and run your tasks. _Flypath_ is also a valid file name.
+Similar to other build systems, _Fly_ reads a Flyfile or Flypath to run your tasks.

+Flyfiles must include the extension of the language they are written in, `.js` for ES5, `.babel.js` for ES6/7, `.coffee` for CoffeeScript, etc.

-Flyfiles written in ES5, ES6 and ES7 are supported out of the box.
-Flyfiles written in other JavaScript variants require downloading the corresponding module to transpile them in the _fly_.
+> ES6/7 is supported out of the box.
+Other JavaScript variants require the corresponding module to transpile them on the _fly_.

+### Examples

 A Flyfile exports its tasks as generators / async functions: